epccs/RPUno/readme.md

 ## Overview

-This no-frills Controller board has an ATmega328p that is programmable with the open source GCC toolchain for AVR.
+This Controller board has an ATmega328p that is programmable with the open source GCC toolchain for AVR.
 The headers are for the shields [RPUftdi], [RPUadpt], and [RPUpi] that connect the controller UART to an RS422 bus.

 [RPUftdi]: https://github.com/epccs/RPUftdi
 [RPUadpt]: https://github.com/epccs/RPUadpt